unibas-tilics/tilics/topics2024.md

 ## Faur.Andrei:

-The Architecture of a Computer (John von Neumann)
-Why and how memory caching works (Memory Hierarchy) The P vs. NP Problem (Brief Overview)
+-The Architecture of a Computer (John von Neumann) -Why and how memory caching works (Memory Hierarchy) -The P vs. NP Problem (Brief Overview)

 ## Firatli.Evrim: